vectorgrp/sil-kit/docs/api/systemcontroller.rst

 .. admonition:: Note

   The VIB provides a utility called :ref:`IbSystemController<sec:util-system-controller>`, that provides a basic implementation that can be used to start a simulation.
 In most cases this utility can be used and no own implementation is needed.

-Before the system controller can be used to initiate state transisitions, :cpp:func:`SetRequiredParticipants()<ib::mw::sync::ISystemController::SetRequiredParticipants()>` must be called with the expected set of synchronized participants within the simulation.
+Before the system controller can be used to initiate state transisitions, :cpp:func:`SetWorkflowConfiguration()<ib::mw::sync::ISystemController::SetWorkflowConfiguration()>` must be called with a :cpp:class:`WorkflowConfiguration<ib::mw::sync::WorkflowConfiguration>` containing the set of required participants within the simulation.

 Initiate state transitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~